SeokjuLee/MyProject/README.md

     - Move to 'caffe/models/vpgnet-novp'.
 This is our workspace.

 4. Make LMDB
     - Change paths in 'make_lmdb.sh' and execute it.
-The LMDB files will be created.
+The LMDB files would be created.

 5. Training
     - Execute 'train.sh'